 St Agatha's Catacombs Malta is one of the prominent places where people used to be buried in catacombs.
-In Rabat Malta there are two adjacent catacombs to each other, named after St. Paul’s and St. Agatha’s.
+In Rabat Malta, there are two adjacent catacombs to each other, named after St. Paul’s and St. Agatha’s.

-They are an incredible attraction showing how the people of the third century AD could construct such subterranean tombs with numerous corridors and chambers.
+They are an incredible attraction showing how the people of the third century AD could construct such subterranean tombs with many corridors and chambers.
 They are the earliest archaeological evidence of Christianity in Malta.

 They shed light on the way the first Christians used to live.
 The Christian faith in Malta started very early with the coming of St. Paul in Malta in the year 60 AD.
-Part of the Maltese population had converted to Christianity but others were still pagan.
+Part of the Maltese population had converted to Christianity, but others were still pagan.

 St. Agatha’s crypt is also well worth a visit.
 It is basically a shrine where people come to pray for their loved ones.